ben-gillott/PLFinal/code/README.md

 While in utop there are two functions, parse (string) and typecheck (expression)

+See full list of examples in the demo pdf.

 Example base language use:
     let exprOut = parse "let x = 3110 in x + x";;
         //yields Let ("x", Int 3110, Binop (Add, Var "x", Var "x"))